dzsoker023/Factorio-Access/README.md

 Grab a new blueprint planner: ALT + B

+Grab a new blueprint book: CONTROL + SHIFT + ALT + B

 Grab the copy-paste tool: CONTROL + C. Note: This creates a temporary blueprint in hand.

 Grab the last copied area: CONTROL + V